 The capital of Guinea is Bissau.
-Located on the Geba River estuary, off the Atlantic Ocean, Bussau is the largest city in the country with a total area of 29.7 square miles.
-The city serves as the major port, administrative and military centre of Guinea Bissau.
-The city had an estimated population of 407,424 in 2007.
+Located on the Geba River estuary, off the Atlantic Ocean, Bissau is the largest city in the country with a total area of 29.7 square miles.
+The city serves as the major port, the administrative and military center of Guinea Bissau.
+The city had an estimated population of 4.92 lakhs in 2015.

 How big is Guinea Bissau?

 Guinea Bissau is a small country covering an area of 13,948 square miles.
-It has an estimated population of 1,600,000.
+It has an estimated population of 19.7 lakhs in 2020.

 What are the ethnic groups in Guinea Bissau?

 Guinea-Bissau has an ethnically diverse population.
-The majority of the population of the country belong to the Fula and the Mandinka-speaking people; these groups are found in the north and north-east areas of the country.
-The Balanta and Papel people; Manjaco and Mancanha are the other major ethnic gropus.
+The majority of the population of the country belongs to the Fula and the Mandinka-speaking people; these groups are found in the north and northeast areas of the country.
+The Balanta and Papel people; Manjaco and Mancanha are the other major ethnic groups.
 There are also people of mixed Portuguese and African descent, including a Cape Verdean minority and a few Chinese.

 What are the administrative divisions of Guinea Bissau?